How Effective Is Physiotherapy Treatment for Bell’s palsy?

 “Up to 24,000 people per year in the UK are affected by Bell’s palsy.”

 For a condition that many are not aware of, 24,000 people per year are quite a significant number of the population who may incur Bell’s palsy at some point in their lifetime.
-Bell's palsy affects both men and women equally, mostly presenting between the ages of 15-45, though cases have been recorded outside of that age bracket.
+Bell's palsy affects both men and women equally, mostly presenting between the ages of 15 and 45, though cases have been recorded outside of that age bracket.

-Although no conclusive cause for Bell’s palsy has been made, studies have shown that there is a high relation to it appearing as a reaction after a viral infection.
+Although no conclusive cause for Bell’s palsy has been made, studies have shown a high relation to it appearing as a reaction after a viral infection.
 Some of these viral infections include:

 • Chickenpox and shingles (herpes zoster)